 Only Sgouros, a giant of the piano, could play this with such sensitivity!”

-In April 2000, he made his solo recital debut in Carnegie Hall, and at that time recorded a solo piano CD featuring two works from his recital - Schumann's Fantasy
+In April 2000, he made his solo recital debut in Carnegie Hall, and at that

-been released on the
+released on the Elysium label.

 the 2008 Beijing Olympic cultural celebrations, performing Rachmaninoff's 3rd